luh-99/School-Stuff/README.md

 ---
 > [!CAUTION]
 > If you have a question, use the issues tab, but use common sense,  I will not respond to dumb questions.
 ---
-# 🚀 Welcome to the School Bypass Project!
----
 ## ⚠️ USE THIS AT YOUR OWN RISK!
 ---